InaccessibleCardinal/some-comps/day-three.md

 **How to Handle Setting State**

 This is a good question, and the answer probably depends on what your app needs to do.
+It's worth thinking about because `setState` triggers re-rendering, which isn't cheap (There is a bit of an elephant in the room regarding the way we've been setting state, but that's a different story and we'll address it in upcoming classes).

-It's worth thinking about because `setState` triggers re-rendering, which isn't cheap.
-Let's say your component cannot function without each piece of data from your promise chain.
-Then you might want to postpone setting state until the last piece of data arrives, e.g.:
+Let's say your component *can't function* without each piece of data from your promise chain.
+Then you could postpone setting state until the last piece of data arrives, e.g.:
 ```
 ...etc.
     componentDidMount() {
-        let updates = {}; //put response date in this object
+        let updates = {}; //put response data in this object
         axios.get(userUrl)
         .then(userResponse => {
             let user = userResponse.data;